-Taiwan is most loved for their natural environment which surrounds the cities and suburban areas.
+Taiwan is most loved for it's natural environment which surrounds the cities and suburban areas.
 You are able to watch the sunsets clearly in the afternoons as the business workers end their day.
 Away from the hustle and bustle of the city, you are able to find peace within the night skys which show the stars quite clearly compared to other major tourist hot spots.

 Taiwan is home to many different religions and belief systems which include Confucianism, Taoism and Buddhism.
 They have a strong collection of stories which invoke the gods, goddesses and demons which can be seen when they celebrate their festivals and their array of over 15,000 temples.
 Their belief system is progressive with acceptance, understanding and tolerance of other people’s cultures and human rights.

-They have specialised traditions including glove puppetry entertainment, oil paper umbrellas used to protect them from the weather, the creation of dough figures, blowing edible sugar figurines, the creation of Chinese knots for decoration, the spinning top game, kite flying, calligraphy and scented sachets that perfume themselves to protect them from unwanted bacteria or insects.
+Their specialised traditions including glove puppetry entertainment, oil paper umbrellas used to protect them from the weather, the creation of dough figures, blowing edible sugar figurines, the creation of Chinese knots for decoration, the spinning top game, kite flying, calligraphy and scented sachets that perfume themselves to protect them from unwanted bacteria or insects.

-They have a selection of events which happen all year round including the Double Ten Day Fireworks for patriotic celebrations, New Years Eve celebrated with events and parades, The Taipei Lantern Festival which finishes the Lunar New Year, Ancestors Day where they sweep and clean their tombs, the Dragon Boat Festival and the Ghost Festival.
+Taiwan have a selection of events which happen all year round including the Double Ten Day Fireworks for patriotic celebrations, New Years Eve celebrated with events and parades, The Taipei Lantern Festival which finishes the Lunar New Year, Ancestors Day where they sweep and clean their tombs, the Dragon Boat Festival and the Ghost Festival.
 The United Nations World Tourism Organization (UNWTO) named it to be Taiwans “Ecotourism Year of 2017” where they launched activities like firefly, dolphin, butterfly and bird watching.

 Taiwan is known to be the “Hidden Gem of Asia” where you can travel and be exceptionally happy with what it has to offer.
 You will find everywhere you go, there is a myriad of stories, folklore and history to be told.
 The locals will greet you with happy smiles and openness.